• Skip to primary navigation

 • Sliced tomatoes are delicious added to the mashed potato topping.

 • Not keen on BBQ flavours?
-The BBQ seasoning can be switched for chilli powder, taco type seasoning, your favourite seasoning blend, or even curry powder.
+This can be switched for chilli powder, taco type seasoning, your favourite seasoning blend, or even curry powder.

-• You can use 4 cans of baked beans, or replace some of the plain baked beans for mixed beans in tomato sauce, or cans of beans in a chilli sauce.
+• You can use 4 cans of baked beans in tomato sauce [these may be labelled vegetarian baked beans in the US], or replace some of the baked beans for mixed beans in tomato sauce, or cans of beans in a chilli sauce.

 • Leftover cowboy pie can be stored in the fridge, covered, for up to 3 days.